Sethegrossman/sethegrossman/_pages/personal_interests.markdown

   - title: "Interests"
     text: "rock climbing, cars, and exploring"
 ---
 My number one passion is rock climbing.
-I began in the summer of 2018 and have spent as much of my time as possible either in the climbing gym, or more preferably outside in the mountains.
+I began in the summer of 2018, and since have spent as much time as possible either in the climbing gym, or more preferably in the mountains.

 ![Image of rock climbing](/assets/images/combined1.png)

 I also enjoy adventuring in many different forms.
-Some things I am proud of doing are:
+Some adventures I am proud to have taken are:
 * Going offroading in Moab
 * Learning to snowboard in January of 2019
 	* I can only do the easy greens